gekatateam/neptunus/plugins/processors/deduplicate/README.md

     # Redis connection config
     [processors.deduplicate.redis]
-      # if true, one Redis client is shared among the processors in set
+      # if true, one Redis client is shared between processors in set
       # otherwise, each plugin uses a personal client
       shared = true